PrathameshDhande22/Java-Tutorial/content/Strategy Pattern.md

 #behavioral
 ## Definition

-It Defines a family of algorithms encapsulates each one, and makes them interchangeable.
-Strategy Lets the algorithms vary independently from clients that use it.
+It defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+The **Strategy Pattern** allows algorithms to vary independently from the clients that use them.

 ---
 ## Real World Analogy - 1

-Consider creating a Duck application with different types of ducks that can quack and fly.
-A simple approach would be to create a base class called `Duck` with methods like `fly` and `quack`, and then implement these methods in the specific types of ducks.
+Consider creating a **Duck** application with different types of ducks that can quack and fly.
+A simple approach would be to create a base class called `Duck` with methods like `fly()` and `quack()`, then implement these methods in specific duck types.

 ```mermaid
 ---